-- Alternative analgesic: nitrous oxide via patient-controlled inhalation A. Contraindicated with suspected pneumothorax - 5.
-For adult with suspected open fracture: cefazolin (Ancef®) - A. $\geq$ 70 kg: 2 grams IV over 3 5 minutes - B. < 70 kg: 1-gram IV over 3 5 minutes - 6.
-Advanced Airway management as indicated - A. Airway: Intubation Protocol - B. Airway: BIAD Protocol - 7.
-Ensure proper tube placement using capnometry, SpO2 and ventilate with 100% oxygen - 8.
-For penetrating injury noted to chest or back such that the possibility of a tension pneumothorax exists, and the patient is hemodynamically unstable: - A. Perform chest needle decompression
+- Alternative analgesic: nitrous oxide via patient-controlled inhalation

+A. Contraindicated with suspected pneumothorax

+- 5. For adult with suspected open fracture: cefazolin (Ancef®)

+- A. > 120 kg: 3 grams IV over 3 5 minutes

+- B. 40 120 kg: 2 grams IV over 3 5 minutes

+- 6. Advanced Airway management as indicated

+- A. Airway: Intubation Protocol

+- B. Airway: BIAD Protocol

+- 7. Ensure proper tube placement using capnometry, SpO2 and ventilate with 100% oxygen

+- 8. For penetrating injury noted to chest or back such that the possibility of a tension pneumothorax exists, and the patient is hemodynamically unstable:

+- A. Perform chest needle decompression